robb-j/r0b-blog/content/post/isomorphic-javascript-web-standards-and-documentation-driven-design.md

 Funnily enough, there is some interesting documentation to look at.
 Check it out at [robb-j/gruber](https://github.com/robb-j/gruber).

-I'd love to know what you think on Mastodon.
+I'd love to know what you think.

 → [Rob](https://hyem.tech/@rob)